-For all that men swear by, conceal not this truth But the knight said "Nay" to it, and announced then at once: in guile."
-"I will have no gifts, before God, from your grace at this time.
-The knight said: "By Saint John!"
-I have none to give you in return, and none will I take." and softly gave a smile, She pushed it and pressed him, and he refused her pleading, "In faith, I haven't one, 1790 and swore swiftly upon his word that he would not accept it.
-1825 and none will have meanwhile."
-And she, sorry that he refused, said to him further: "If to my ring you say nay, since it appears too rich, "Your words," said the woman, "are the worst there could be. and you would not so deeply be indebted to me, But I am answered indeed, and it's hard to endure."
-I shall give you my girdle, for less gain that will be."
+For all that men swear by, conceal not this truth in guile."
+The knight said: "By Saint John!" and softly gave a smile, "In faith, I haven't one, 1790 and none will have meanwhile."
+"Your words," said the woman, "are the worst there could be.
+But I am answered indeed, and it's hard to endure."
 Kiss me now kindly, and I will quickly depart.
-She unbounded a belt swiftly that was wrapped around her waist 1830 I may but mourn while I live as one so much in love."
-1795 tied on top of her dress under her handsome outer coat.
-Sighing, she sank down and sweetly kissed him; It was made of green silk, and with gold trim, then soon she left his side, and said as she stood there, though only braided around the borders, embroidered by hand; "Now, my dear, at this parting do me this pleasure, and this she gave to Gawain, and gladly pressed him, give me something as your gift, your glove it might be, saying that though it was of no worth he should take it.
-1835 that I may remember you, dear man, lessening my mourning."
-1800 And he said nay, he would not, he would never receive "Now on my word," he then said, "I wish I had here either gold or jewelry, before God's grace sent him the loveliest thing that in my land I possess for your delight; to accomplish the quest for which he had come here. for worthily and wondrously often you have earned "And therefore I beg you, please do not be angry, more reward by rights than what is now within my reach to give, and cease to insist on it, for to you I will always 1840 except to give you as love-token a thing of little value.
-1805 say no. It would be beneath your honor to have here and now I'm deeply in debt to you a glove given as a gift from Sir Gawain: for the friendship that you show; and I am here on a quest in unknown lands, I'll be your servant true and have no servant-bearers with baggage and beautiful things however things may go."
-1845 (unluckily, dear lady) for your delight at this time.
-1810 A man must do as he must, please don't be pained," he tried "Do you refuse this silk," asked the fair lady, this line. "because in itself it appears so poor?
-"Nay, noble knight, you're free," See how small in size, and smaller in value!
-She said while looking fine: But a knight, one who knew of its inner nature, "though you have nothing for me, 1815 would probably appraise it at a far higher price.
-1850 Here's something for you that's mine."
-For whoever goes girdled with this green belt, while he keeps it well clutched closely around him, She offered him a rich ring made of red gold, there is none so strong under heaven who can hit him; with a stone like a star standing up clear for he could not be killed by any cunning hand." that bore brilliant beams as bright as the sun: The knight then took note, and thought now in his heart, 1855 I will tell you it was worth wealth beyond measure.
-1820 it'd be a prize in that peril that was appointed to him.
+I may but mourn while I live as one so much in love."
+1795 Sighing, she sank down and sweetly kissed him; then soon she left his side, and said as she stood there, "Now, my dear, at this parting do me this pleasure, give me something as your gift, your glove it might be, that I may remember you, dear man, lessening my mourning."
+1800 "Now on my word," he then said, "I wish I had here the loveliest thing that in my land I possess for your delight; for worthily and wondrously often you have earned more reward by rights than what is now within my reach to give, except to give you as love-token a thing of little value.
+1805 It would be beneath your honor to have here and now a glove given as a gift from Sir Gawain: and I am here on a quest in unknown lands, and have no servant-bearers with baggage and beautiful things (unluckily, dear lady) for your delight at this time.
+1810 A man must do as he must, please don't be pained," he tried this line.
+"Nay, noble knight, you're free," She said while looking fine: 1015 "though you have nothing for me, 1815 Here's something for you that's mine."
+She offered him a rich ring made of red gold, with a stone like a star standing up clear that bore brilliant beams as bright as the sun:

+I will tell you it was worth wealth beyond measure.
+1820